 At the moment, real estate prices in Metro Vancouver are dropping and the market is weak.
 Here is why the market is weak and likely to stay that way.

-Canada may be headed into a recession: A recession would reduce employment and lead to forces home sales and that puts downward pressure on home prices.
+Canada may be headed into a recession: A recession would reduce employment and lead to forced home sales and which puts downward pressure on home prices.
 The Canadian economy shrank in December 2018 as a result of slowing home sales.
 In a terrible self-reinforcing problem, the economic slowdown could cause the housing market to slow further.

 Reduced borrowing capacity has pushed out family homebuyers: Mortgage stress tests and rising interest rates have effectively reduced the maximum amount people can borrow by 20% while condo prices rose by 20%.
 Perhaps home prices have surpassed people’s ability to pay?
 In July, CMHC, the government agency charged with helping Canadians achieve home ownership, reported that prices in Vancouver “are higher than incomes, mortgage rates and other fundamentals can justify.”